cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-5-wifi.md

 nixos-rebuild switch
 ```

+---

 ## Configuration

-1. Access the **Unifi Network Application** on **Web browser** at [10.1.78.1:8443](https://10.1.78.1:8443).
-This will placed under a **NGINX** proxy afterwards.
+1. Access the **Unifi Network App** in your **browser** at [10.1.78.1:8443](https://10.1.78.1:8443).
+Later, we will put this web panel behind an **NGINX** proxy.
 2. Define your `Server Name` and your `Country`.
 3. Configure your **username** and **password**.
 You can create an account on [account.ui.com](https://account.ui.com/) or create an account locally.

 ### Device Adoption

 The **Unifi Network** needs to adopt your **Unifi AP**.
-Since the application is running on **Podman** under an **IP Address** which is not accessible by other devices.
-So far, everything what we did would allow new devices to be automatically adoptable by the application, but if not, try as described below:
+So far, everything what we did would allow new devices to be automatically adoptable by the application.

+### Troubleshooting Adoption Problems

+If you have troubles with the AP adoption, do as described below:

 Change the **Inform IP Address**.
 This is done by going to **Settings** > **System** > **Advanced** and setting the **Inform Host** to a **hostname**, in that case, `macmini` or the **IP address** `10.1.78.1`.
 Additionally the checkbox **"Override"** has to be checked, so that devices can connect to the controller during adoption.
 More detailed information at the [LinuxServer.io documentation](https://docs.linuxserver.io/images/docker-unifi-network-application/#device-adoption).

-### Troubleshooting Adoption Problems

-You you are having trouble with automatic adoption, you can double check if the settings are correct to made it work as intended:
+You you are having trouble with automatic adoption, you can double-check if the settings are correct to make it work as intended:

-- Ports `8080/tcp` and `3478/udp` being open and accessible.
+- Ports `8080/tcp` and `3478/udp` are open and accessible.
 - Changed the **inform host** mentioned [above](#device-adoption).

 ### Manual Adotion

-If all the adjustaments did not made your **Unifi** device being adopted, maybe your device was adopted by other painel and needs to be manually adopted.
+If all the adjustments did not make your **Unifi** device adopted, maybe your device was adopted by another Unifi panel and needs to be manually adopted.
 You can do this by doing the following:

 ```bash
 ssh ubnt@$AP-IP
 set-inform http://10.1.78.1:8080/inform
 ```

 The default username and password is `ubnt`.
-If the device was previously adopted, check on their previous panel what is the `username` and `password` set under **Settings** > **System** > **Advanced**.
+If the device was previously adopted, check on their previous panel for the `username` and `password` set under **Settings** > **System** > **Advanced**.
 Generally, the `username` and `password` are the **Unifi account's** one.
-It's valuable to mention that every time you want to replace your Ubiquiti Network Application, is a good measure to remove your devices before decommissioning that panel.
+It's valuable to mention that every time you want to replace your Ubiquiti Network Application, it is a good measure to remove your devices before decommissioning that panel.
 Making backups for your configuration is also a good measure to prevent headaches re-adopting devices—more details on [LinuxServer.io documentation](https://docs.linuxserver.io/images/docker-unifi-network-application/#device-adoption).

+---

 ## Conclusion

 If you have this far, you successfully configured the main functionalities of your **Linux Router** and can use it as your main internet connection for your home.
-At the next chapter we will configure other services as **Jellyfin**, a private streaming service and **Nextcloud**, a private cloud solution.
+In the next chapter, we will configure other services such as **Jellyfin**, a private streaming service, and **Nextcloud**, a private cloud solution.

 - Part 6: [Nextcloud and Jellyfin](/article/diy-linux-router-part-6-nextcloud-jellyfin)